 This section describes the new functionalities and technologies that the 5G-Xcast project aims to enable in 5G.
 Section 4.1 first describes the current 3GPP MooD which enables a seamless experience whenever the network switches between unicast and MBMS delivery to the UEs only in mobile network.
+In addition, 3GPP MooD also enables a seamless switch when a UE moves between unicast and MBMS coverage (also known as service continuity).
 Section 4.1 also presents a new concept of converged autonomous 5G-Xcast multicast operation on demand ("5G-Xcast MooD"), which is applied in a converged network including both fixed and mobile networks.
 In addition, 5G-Xcast MooD applies for both transparent multicast transport and point-to-multipoint services as described in section 6.
 Section 4.2 presents the current Public Warning (PW) functionalities based on Cell Broadcast technology and explains why the current technology is not able to support PW multimedia data.
 Section 4.3 presents the multilink concept to improve the available bandwidth, reliability, mobility, etc. by using simultaneously multiple available connections.
 Section 4.4 describes Multi-access Edge Computing (MEC) to enable new applications and services in 5G (e.g. AR/VR).